All Products

 Step 2: Use shared GPU resources

-1. Create a file named tensorflow.yaml and copy the following code block to the file:
+1. Create a tensorflow.yaml file using the following example.

 apiVersion: batch/v1